Quez Watkins Player Prop Bets for NFL Week 9 | Philadelphia vs. Los Angeles 11/7/2021

 Matchup vs. Los Angeles

-- The 216.7 passing yards the Chargers yield per game makes them the NFL's fifth-ranked pass defense this season.
+- The Chargers have the NFL's fifth-ranked pass defense this season, yielding 216.7 yards per game through the air.

-- With nine passing TDs conceded this season, the Chargers defense is ranked second in the NFL.
+- The Chargers have allowed nine touchdowns through the air (1.3 per game).
+They are second in the NFL in that category.

 Recent Performances